bclarkson-code/Tricycle/README.md

 ## Training a GPT on Shakespeare

 The following toy script will train a small GPT to generate convincing Shakespeare.
-On my RTX 3090, this takes ~30 mins.
+On my RTX 3090, this takes ~9 mins.
 For a more realistic training script with metric tracking, gradient accumulation, a validation dataset etc, take a look at `train_smol_gpt.py`

+I've chosen some sensible default values for this model in `src/tricycle/configs.py:ShakespeareConfig`.
+Feel free to play around with these and see what happens.
+If you are running out of GPU memory, try dropping the batch size and if your GPU is slow, try reducing the number of steps.

+If you don't have a CUDA capable GPU, you can run the script on CPU but it will take a while.
+For 1000 steps on an M2 macbook air, this took ~ 9 hours so you'll probably want to leave this running overnight.
 ```python
 import pickle